-Paper towels will be provided in all toilets.
+Paper towels will be provided in all toilets together with bins for safe disposal.
+Hand driers are also available.

 5.4 CHANGING ROOMS AND SHOWERS

 Objective: To minimise the risk of transmission in changing rooms and showers.

 STEP - Where shower and changing facilities are required, setting clear use and cleaning guidance for showers, lockers and changing rooms to ensure they are kept clean and clear of personal items and that social distancing is achieved as much as possible.